pymupdf/PyMuPDF/docs/page.rst

       :arg pixmap: a pixmap containing the image.
       :type pixmap: :ref:`Pixmap`

       :arg bytes,bytearray,io.BytesIO mask: *(new in version v1.18.1)* image in memory -- to be used as image mask (alpha values) for the base image.
-When specified, the base image must be provided as a filename or a stream.
+When specified, the base image must be provided as a filename or a stream -- and must not be an image that already has a mask.

       :arg int xref: *(New in v1.18.13)* the :data:`xref` of an image already present in the PDF.
 If given, parameters ``filename``, ``pixmap``, ``stream``, ``alpha`` and ``mask`` are ignored.
 The page will simply receive a reference to the exsting image.

-      :arg int alpha: *(New in v1.18.13)* if set to 0, the method will assume and not check that the image has no alpha channel.
-This can speed up execution considerably.
-Use if image information is available from other sources.
-Affects insertions from files or streams.
+      :arg int alpha: *(Changed in v1.19.3)* deprecated.
+No longer needed -- ignored when given.

       :arg int rotate: *(new in version v1.14.11)* rotate the image.
 Must be an integer multiple of 90 degrees.
 If you need a rotation by an arbitrary angle, consider converting the image to a PDF (:meth:`Document.convert_to_pdf`) first and then use :meth:`Page.show_pdf_page` instead.